Register for the SAT

 Home-schooled students can register online or by mail.
 When prompted for a high school code, enter: 970000.

 Students schooled at home who do not have acceptable photo identification should download and print out a Student ID Form.
 Complete the form and take it to a notary public for validation.
-A current photo must be attached to the form, in the area indicated, before the form is notarized.
+You must attach a current photo of yourself (the same photo requirements apply) to the form, in the area indicated, before the form is notarized.
 This form must be dated and is good for only one year.

 You will be asked to sign the Student ID Form again at the test center.